Join the Liberty Family as an International Student

 Did You Know?

-At Liberty, you can participate in our New York City and Washington, D.C. internship programs.
+At Liberty, you can participate in our Washington, D.C. internship program.

 Liberty is located only three and a half hours from Washington, D.C.

 Our international admissions staff is dedicated to providing you the support services you need.

 As a Christian community, everything we do is centered around our faith.

 You will hear from nationally and internationally known speakers on a regular basis through Convocation.

 Faculty members believe in mentoring their students, both personally and academically.

 Cheer on Liberty’s men’s and women’s soccer, hockey, volleyball, basketball, and many other collegiate sports teams.

 A variety of academic scholarships, including the honors program, may be available to you — for more information, just ask!